stanley-gu/qual/proposal.md

 Vascular smooth muscle cells (VSMCs) will be isolated and cultured [@mahabeleshwar2007methods] from distal arteries of C57BL/6J mice.
-Medial tissues will be separated from surgically excised vasculature. [@Jono2000] Small pieces of tissue (1 to 2 mm^3^) will be digested overnight in DMEM supplemented collagenase type I, elastase type III, and soybean trypsin inhibitor at 37^$\circ$^ C. The single cell suspensions will then be cultured for several weeks in DMEM supplemented with fetal bovine serum (FBS).
-The purity of the cultures will be assessed by immunostaining for $\alpha$-actin and calponin, positive indicators for smooth muscle cells. [@Liaw1995] VSMCs will be routinely subcultured in growth medium.
+Medial tissues will be separated from surgically excised vasculature [@Jono2000].
+Small pieces of tissue (1 to 2 mm^3^) will be digested overnight in DMEM supplemented collagenase type I, elastase type III, and soybean trypsin inhibitor at 37^$\circ$^ C. The single cell suspensions will then be cultured for several weeks in DMEM supplemented with fetal bovine serum (FBS).
+The purity of the cultures will be assessed by immunostaining for $\alpha$-actin and calponin, positive indicators for smooth muscle cells [@Liaw1995].
+VSMCs will be routinely subcultured in growth medium.
 For running experiments, VSMCs will be grown to confluency, trypsinized, counted (Invitrogen Automated Cell Counter), and redispersed on to microtiter plates.
 These cells will serve as